adblockradio/adblockradio/README.md

 ### Demo

-The time-frequency analyser needs a compatible machine-learning model (`*.keras`).
-The fingerprint matcher needs a fingerprint database (`*.sqlite`).
-Those are available at [adblockradio.com/models/](https://adblockradio.com/models/).
+At startup and periodically during runtime, two files are automatically updated from [adblockradio.com/models/](https://adblockradio.com/models/):

-Customize the fields `country` and `name` in `demo.js`.
-The model files will be automatically downloaded.
+- a compatible machine-learning model (`*.keras`), for the time-frequency analyser.

-It is not necessary to download the models at each execution.
-You better check for updates by comparing the checksums between local and remote copies (`*.tar.gz.sha256sum`).
+- a fingerprint database (`*.sqlite`), for the fingerprint matcher.

 #### Live stream analysis
 Run the demo on French RTL live radio stream: